robinagandhi/CYBR4360-8366/firewall-concepts.md

 2. The flaw is **lack of fail-safe defaults and complete mediation when a port is not included in the blacklist**: A whitelisting approach rejects anything not explicitly permitted, while making sure that all traffic is filtered by the default policy or specific rules.

-3. The packet is **silently dropped** — the sender gets no response.
+3. The packet is **silently dropped**, the sender gets no response.
 From the sender's perspective, the port appears filtered (as opposed to closed, which sends a TCP RST).

 4. `DROP` discards the packet silently. `REJECT` sends an ICMP "port unreachable" error back to the sender. `DROP` is preferred because:
    - It gives no information to a scanner about whether a host exists.
 This makes reconnaissance more difficult.